-ČEZ's credit ratings of A- (stable outlook) by Standard & Poor's Credit Market Services Europe Limited and A2 (stable outlook) by Moody's Investors Service Ltd are among the highest awarded to a European utility, reflecting our efforts to work proactively to maintain prudent leverage and liquidity positions (Standard & Poor's Credit Market Services Europe Limited and Moody's Investors Service Ltd are both established in the European Union, domiciled in the United Kingdom and are included in the list of credit rating agencies registered in accordance with Regulation (EC) No. 1060/2009, as amended by Regulation (EU) No 513/2011, which is available on the ESMA website (www.esma.europa.eu/page/list-registered-and-certified-CRAs) (last updated March 20, 2013)).
+ČEZ's credit ratings of A- (stable outlook) by Standard & Poor's Credit Market Services Europe Limited and A2 (negative outlook) by Moody's Investors Service Ltd are among the highest awarded to a European utility, reflecting our efforts to work proactively to maintain prudent leverage and liquidity positions (Standard & Poor's Credit Market Services Europe Limited and Moody's Investors Service Ltd are both established in the European Union, domiciled in the United Kingdom and are included in the list of credit rating agencies registered in accordance with Regulation (EC) No. 1060/2009, as amended by Regulation (EU) No 513/2011, which is available on the ESMA website (www.esma.europa.eu/page/list-registered-and-certified-CRAs) (last updated March 20, 2013)).
 We had a relatively low Net Debt/EBITDA ratio of 1.88x as of December 31, 2012.
 Over the last five years we have adhered to a self-imposed ceiling of Net Debt/EBITDA ratio below 2.0x to 2.5x, which has been further tightened to 2.3x since 2010, which we believe is compliant with our current rating.
-We are a well-established credit among European utilities having issued €4.95 billion in 25 public and private transactions under this Programme since 2007.
 We aim to maintain an adequate liquidity position with access to sufficient back-stop credit facilities should cash flows become negative.